 The entrance to Xanthos is marked by two monuments which represent two phases of its history:

 a) its conquest by Alexander the Great and then its being included in the kingdom founded by Seleucus, one of Alexander's generals: Antiochus III, the last of his heirs to rule on Lycia, built the main city gate;

 b) the long period of Roman rule; at first Xanthos was assigned to the King of Pergamum, an ally of the Romans; when in 133 BC Attalus III, its last king, bequeathed his possessions to Rome, Xanthos became part of the Roman province of Asia.
 It enjoyed a period of great prosperity in the Ist and IInd centuries AD as the arch built in honour of Emperor Vespasian proves.

 The gate, in addition to being the main entrance to Xanthos, was the starting point of a sacred road leading to Letoon, the site of the most important sanctuary of Lycia.
-The monument to the Nereids (actually a tomb) was located very near the gate.
+The Nereid Monument was located very near the gate.

 Rome and most of the cities of the Ancient World had rules which limited the construction of funerary monuments inside the city walls.
 Lycians held a different opinion on this matter and the wealthiest citizens were allowed to build their monuments right in the centre of the city market.
 In Xanthos two monuments which stand between the theatre and the agorÓ have become the landmark of the archaeological site.

 British Museum: (left) Tomb of Payava; (right) relief and adjoining inscription making reference to Payava who may be one of the commanders shown in the relief which is very interesting because it shows the anatomical cuirasses which characterize most statues of Roman emperors, e.g. Augusto di Prima Porta